 Long-Term Care Insurance: Are You Covered?

-But the question remains, in the age where we are all living longer, with more diseases, and healthcare expenses continue to rise at rapid and unsustainable rates, can we afford not to have long-term care insurance?
+In an age where we are all living longer, with more diseases, and healthcare expenses continue to rise at rapid and unsustainable rates, can we afford not to have long-term care insurance?
 In order to understand, you must educate yourself.
-That’s why I spent some time researching long-term care this weekend and felt I should share what I learned.

 First, long-term care isn’t offered in many countries outside of the United States; research showed that Canada and the United Kingdom were represented as well.
 Long-term care insurance covers care that typically is not covered by Medicare, Medicaid, or private health insurance benefit periods.
 Being relatively young doesn’t necessarily mean that you shouldn’t consider long-term care insurance – about 40% of the individuals receiving long-term care today are between the ages of 18 and 64.
 The remaining 60% receiving care are over the age of 65.